 Participation allocated via RWTHonline

-The goal of this seminar is to acquire techniques for the visualisation and presentation of complex technical topics and being acquainted with an interesting and future-relevant topic within the framework of the future of energy supply.
+The goal of this seminar is to acquire techniques for the visualization and presentation of complex technical topics as well as becoming acquainted with an interesting and relevant topic within the framework of the future of energy supply.

 Attendance at the introductory event and industry lecture as well as presenting the researched contents in a presentation.
 In addition, for students in a Master Program: writing a paper on the topic.

-Literature will be made available individually to suit the topic.
+Literature will be made available individually based on the respective topic.